lddweb/ldd-directory-lite/readme.txt

 == Changelog ==

+= 1.2.1 =

+Modified form(s) to allow for entry of international addresses, separated plugin out in to multiple config files for easier code maintenence, added function reference spreadsheet, and a process flow diagram.

 = 1.1.2 =

 Added options for directory title, and whether to display the promo filter in the search box.